chriskiehl/Gooey/docs/Gooey-Options.md

 # Gooey Options

-Using `GooeyParser` we can extend the API of Argparse to support lots of cool additional functionality.
+Using `GooeyParser` we can extend the API of `argparse` to support lots of cool additional functionality.

-The main addition to the top-level Argparse API is that we pick up an extra keyword argument called `gooey_options`.
-This accepts a dictionary of configuration parameters that lets you specify things like custom validators, style overrides, and a bunch of behavioral extensions for the various widget classes.
+The main addition to the top-level `argparse` API is that we pick up extra keywords: `widget` and `gooey_options`. `widget` is used to specified which UI element to provide for the argument, i.e., a listbox or a file browser. `gooey_options` accepts a dictionary of configuration parameters that lets you specify things like custom validators, style overrides, and a bunch of behavioral extensions for the various widget classes.

-`GooeyParser` is a drop-in replacement for `Argparse`.
+`GooeyParser` is a drop-in replacement for `argparse`.
 You can import it from the root Gooey namespace like this:

 ```python
 from gooey import GooeyParser